junpeng2023/3D-dataset-probe/README.md

 ## Description
-This Dataset is a collection of 120 RGB-D videos, The 120 videos consist of 10 different scenarios,namely ”working”, ”flower”, ”coffee” and so on. all of which are designed to simulate the elderly's daily life under laboratory condition.T Each scene has three modes:
+This Dataset is a collection of 120 RGB-D videos, The 120 videos consist of 10 different scenarios,namely ”working”, ”flower”, ”coffee” and so on. all of which are designed to simulate the elderly's daily life under laboratory condition.
+Each scene has three modes:
 ”single person”, ”multi person” and ”cooperation”.
-There are five completely random action sequence videos in each mode.Compare to other existing state-of-the-art datasets,for the same scenario, We recorded not only the actions of a single person, but also recorded the collaboration between the two people,in order to improve the performance of humanoid robots.
+There are five completely random action sequence videos in each mode.
+Compare to other existing state-of-the-art datasets, for the same scenario, We recorded not only the actions of a single person, but also recorded the collaboration between the two people, in order to improve the performance of humanoid robots.